Bios-Marcel/wastebasket/README.md

 ## Golang

-The library supports at least the 4 latest major Golang versions.
+The library supports at least the 3 latest major Golang versions.
+Depending on your OS it might still work on an older version, but there are no guarantees.

 ### Windows